-Law students have the opportunity to reserve housing at the Villanova Hall graduate floors, which offers private rooms with private baths.
+Law students have the opportunity to reserve housing at the Villanova Hall graduate floor, which offers private rooms with private baths.
 Students who live in the residence halls have the flexibility of paying for on-campus housing with a meal plan or choose to opt out of the meal plan and pay less.
-Meals are available in the cafeteria, buffet-style, the Rathskeller, which offers a variety of sandwiches and grilled foods.
+Meals are available in the cafeteria, buffet-style, and the Rathskeller, which offers a variety of sandwiches and grilled foods.
 Recreational facilities are also available at the convenience of the students when living on-campus.
-These facilities include basketball and tennis courts, a pool area and weight room.
+These facilities include basketball and tennis courts, a pool area, and weight room.
 Students interested in on-campus housing are advised to apply early for the limited spaces available.
-Housing is on a first-come, first-served basis.
-For more information, please contact the Residential Life Office directly at Office of Residential Life & Housing, St. Thomas University, 16401 NW 37th Avenue, Miami, Florida 33054, (305) 628-6554, e-mail: reslife@stu.edu.
+For more information, please contact the Residential Life Office directly at Office of Residential Life & Housing, St. Thomas University, 16401 N.W.
+37th Avenue, Miami, Florida 33054, (305) 628-6554, e-mail: reslife@stu.edu.